KurylukDev/KurylukDev/README.md

 ### Simon Femia Kuryluk
 **Full-Stack Developer**

-I am a programmer from Argentina who likes to develop 💻 APIs, 💜 utilities for People, 🎮 games, 💸 crypto and many more varied things that come from my imagination.
+I am a programmer from Argentina who likes to develop 💜 services for People, 🌐 useful websites, 💸 crypto and many more varied things that come from my imagination.
 I am very passionate about 💻​ web programming and 📱​ mobile.

 ---